 As noted, the Petition in this case asserts the same unpatentability grounds on which we instituted review in the Cisco IPR.
 See Mot.
-5. Dish also relies on the same prior art analysis and expert testimony submitted by the Cisco Petitioners.
+6. Petitioner also relies on the same prior art analysis and expert testimony submitted by the Cisco Petitioner.
 See id.
-Indeed, the Petition is nearly identical to the petition filed by the Cisco Petitioners with respect to the grounds on which review was instituted in the Cisco IPR.
+Indeed, the Petition is nearly identical to the petition filed by the Cisco Petitioner with respect to the grounds on which review was instituted in the Cisco IPR.
 See id.
 Thus, this inter partes review does not present any ground or matter not already at issue in the Cisco IPR.

-If joinder is granted, Dish anticipates participating in the proceeding in a limited capacity absent termination of Cisco Petitioner as a party.
-Id. at 6.
-Dish agrees to "assume a limited 'understudy' role" and "would only take on an active role if Cisco were no longer a party to the IPR."
-Dish further represents that it "presents no new grounds for invalidity and its presence in the proceedings will not introduce any additional arguments, briefing or need for discovery."
+If joinder is granted, Petitioner anticipates participating in the proceeding in a limited capacity absent termination of the Cisco Petitioner as a party.
+Id. at 7.
+Petitioner agrees to "assume a limited 'understudy' role" and "would only take on an active role if Cisco were no longer a party to the IPR."
 Id.
-Because Dish expects to participate only in a limited capacity, Dish submits that joinder will not impact the trial schedule for the Cisco IPR.
-Id. at 5-6.
+Petitioner further represents that it "presents no new grounds for invalidity and its presence in the proceedings will not introduce any additional arguments, briefing or need for discovery."
+Id.
+Because Petitioner submits that joinder will not impact the trial schedule for the Cisco IPR.
+Id. at 6-7.